Fernando Álvarez de Toledo, 3rd Duke of Alba: Governor of the Netherlands (1567–73)

 In 1572 the Spanish army carried out the Spanish Fury at Mechelen, retaking and sacking the city after the rebel garrison had left.
 From there, they retook Zutphen and Naarden.
 The Spanish Siege of Haarlem, characterized by brutality and savagery on both sides, culminated in the surrender of the city and the execution of all the garrison, estimated at 2,000 men.
-The subsequent Siege of Alkmaar was unsuccessful however.
-The first defeat in a full scale engagement for the Spanish troops during the Dutch revolt.
+The subsequent Siege of Alkmaar was unsuccessful however: it was the first defeat in a full scale engagement for the Spanish troops during the Dutch revolt.
 The prolonged military campaigns and the harsh repression of the rebel citizenry earned the 3rd Duke of Alba the nickname "The Iron Duke" in the Netherlands, and he became an important element of the anti-Spanish Black Legend.
 His reputation was used for propaganda purposes by rebel statesman Philips of Marnix, Lord of Saint-Aldegonde to further strengthen anti-Spanish sentiments in the Netherlands.

 In spite of continuous military action, the political situation in the Netherlands had not turned in favour of the Spanish crown.
 After five years of repression, more than 5,000 executions and numerous complaints to the Spanish court, Philip II decided to change policy and relieve the Duke.
 The monarch sent Luis de Requesens to replace him.
 De Requesens tried to appease the situation by giving concessions to the rebels.
 Alba returned to Spain in 1573.

 Nevertheless, the Duke still had influence in the Royal Council.
 Alba belonged to the conservative Spanish faction called Albistas or imperialists.
 This faction included the Inquisitor General Fernando de Valdés y Salas, the House of Pimentel, the Duke de Alburquerque and other members of the House of Álvarez de Toledo.
 The Albistas advised the king to take a firm stand in the Netherlands.
 The Albistas' hardline position was hotly contested by the liberal Ebolistas or humanists, led by Ruy Gómez de Silva, prince of Éboli and his secretary Francisco de Eraso.
 After the death of the prince of Éboli in 1573, the royal secretary Antonio Pérez went on to lead the liberal faction and began his association with Ana de Mendoza de la Cerda, Princess of Éboli.
 Against the Albistas' urging, King Philip II himself publicly acknowledged that "it is not possible to carry Flanders forward by way of war."
 Political concessions by Luis de Requesens failed to end the rebellion in the Netherlands and hostilities soon resumed.
 These failures of the Ebolistas to end the Dutch revolt raised the distrust of the king, and Philip II again granted the Duke of Alba an important position in court.